shelleyolivia/learn-tutorials/figment-learn/new-pathways/ceramic/ceramic-02-connect.md

     const provider = await detectEthereumProvider();

     if (provider) {
-      // Connect to Polygon using Web3Provider and Metamask
+      // Connect to Ethereum using Web3Provider and Metamask
       // Define address and network
       const addresses = undefined;
       const address = undefined;